dhivyapadmanaban/Credit_Risk_Analysis/README.md

 ### Recommendation

 On the other hand, all the models are tagging a lot of low risk as high risk which would impact Bank's revenue and business strategy in falsely tagging low risk as high risk.
-Because of this reason, I would not recommend the bank to use any of these modesl to predit credit risk.
+Because of this reason, I would not recommend the bank to use any of these models to predict credit risk.